echomindxlabs/echotron-platform/README.md

 ## Vision

-EchoTron Platform is the secure intelligence engine powering the EchomindX ecosystem.
+EchoTron Platform is the secure intelligence engine powering the EchoMindX ecosystem.

 It provides: